 BET-Figure 1 [a-f].
-Geographical distribution of BET catch by major gears and decade.
+Geographical distribution of the bigeye tuna catch by major gears and decade.

 BET-Figure 2.
-Bigeye Task-I catches for all the Atlantic stock, in tones.
-Value for 2009 include estimates for a few fleets that had not yet reported data to ICCAT.
+Bigeye Task I catches for all the Atlantic stock, in tones.
+Value for 2009 includes estimates for a few fleets that had not yet reported data to ICCAT.